What is the application deadline?

 An academic background in Computer Science is more important than professional experience in the field.

 Rensselaer expects that applicants will score at least 156 on the verbal section, 146 on the quantitative section, and 4.0 on the analytical section.
 Applicants who do not meet the Rensselaer expectations are encouraged to strengthen their applications by having at least five evaluators complete the PPI Evaluation.
-Applicants to the Computer Science Department are expected to greatly surpass Institute recommendations on the quantitative section, and a quantitative score greater than 166 is recommended.
+Applicants to the Computer Science Department are expected to greatly surpass Institute recommendations on the quantitative section, and a quantitative score of at least 160 is recommended.

 General chances.
 Meeting the minimum requirements does not guarantee admission.
 In fact, because we have hundreds of applicants with outstanding qualifications, we must even turn away many who have undergraduate degrees in the field as well as very high GRE scores and grades.
 Often what distinguishes admitted applicants from other highly qualified applicants is research accomplishments.

-For Fall 2012, we received 382 applications to our graduate degree program.
-Seventy-nine applicants were accepted, and 53 received aid offers.
+For Fall 2014, we received 285 applications to our graduate degree program.
+Fifty-nine applicants were accepted, and 32 received aid offers.
 Many of the admitted applicants who did not receive aid offers either did not request aid or withdrew before an aid decision was made.

 Do you offer financial aid in the spring semester?
 Do you offer financial aid to international applicants?
 Do you offer aid to MS students?

 Financial aid is offered to international and domestic students in both

 What kind of aid is available to first year students?

 Financial aid for new students is usually in the form of a teaching assistantship which pays for tuition and provides a stipend for living expenses.
 Research assistantships are usually awarded to students after they have been enrolled in the program for a while, but occasionally a new student with significant research experience is awarded a research assistantship.